Duranson1/Syncretic/README.md

 - Designed specifically for use with Prism Launcher v9.1+, and will not function correctly with other launchers
 - Requires Java 17, and will not function with other Java versions
 - Does not work out of the box - please thoroughly read installation instructions to insure proper installation
-- If you find yourself dealing with any microstutters or lag, uncheck "Java arguments" in Syncretic's instance settings and paste the following into the Java arguments textbox:
+- If you find yourself dealing with any microstutters or lag, uncheck "Java arguments" in Syncretic's instance "Settings" tab, and paste the following into the Java arguments textbox:
 ```
 -XX:+UseG1GC -Dsun.rmi.dgc.server.gcInterval=2147483646 -XX:+UnlockExperimentalVMOptions -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M
 ```